sap-tutorials/Tutorials/tutorials/conversational-ai-scripting-intro/conversational-ai-scripting-intro.md

     {{#if (length api_service_response.default.body.value)}} Availability: {{pluralize 'product' quantity=(length api_service_response.default.body.value) }}. {{/if}}
     ```

-    >This scripting is to customize the message in case we have more than one product, so it can be shown as a plural response.
+    >This scripting is to customize the message in case you have more than one product, so it can be shown as a plural response.
 For more information, see [Scripting Syntax](https://help.sap.com/viewer/a4522a393d2b4643812b7caadfe90c18/latest/en-US/b4f08a9a66434327a405b6934880445c.html).

     Click **Save**.